cutright/DVH-Analytics-Bokeh/README.md

 (i.e., Plan, Structure, Dose).
 Since this code extracts data directly from DICOM files, we intend to accommodate an array of treatment planning system vendors.

-In addition to DVHs, this software provides methods to download queried data, view plan contours, create time-series plots of various planning and dosimetric variables, detect correlations, and generate multi-variable linear regressions.
+In addition to viewing DVH data, this software provides methods to download queried data, view plan contours, create time-series plots of various planning and dosimetric variables, detect correlations, and generate multi-variable linear regressions.